 Especially as it relates to its activities in the transportation industry, and given the current trends in that industry, the Company is under continuing pressure to absorb costs related to product design and development, engineering, program management, prototypes and validation.
 In particular, OEMs are requesting that suppliers pay for the above costs and recover these costs through the piece price of the applicable component.
 Contract volumes for customer programs not yet in production are based on the Company's customers' estimates of their own future production levels.
 However, actual production volumes may vary significantly from these estimates due to a reduction in consumer demand or new product launch delays, often without any compensation to the supplier by its OEM customer.
 Typical purchase orders issued by customers do not require that they purchase a minimum number of the Company's products.
-For programs currently under production estimates used during the quotation stage.
-If estimated production volumes are not achieved, the product development, design, engineering, prototype and validation costs incurred by the Company may not be fully recovered.
-Similarly, future pricing pressure or volume reductions by the Company's products.
+For programs currently under production, the Company is generally unable to request price changes when volumes differ significantly from production estimates used during the quotation stage.

+If estimated production volumes are not achieved, the product development, design, engineering, prototype, and validation costs incurred by the Company may not be fully recovered.
+Similarly, future pricing pressure or volume reductions by the Company's customers may also reduce the amount of amortized costs otherwise recoverable in the piece price of the Company's products.
 Either of these factors could have an adverse effect on the Company's profitability.
 While it is generally the case that once the Company receives a purchase order for products of a particular vehicle program it would continue to supply those products until the end of such program, customers could cease to source their production requirements from the Company for a variety of reasons, including the Company's refusal to accept demands for price reductions or other concessions.